nhsconnect/prm-practice-migration-staging/guide/04-initial-data-production.md

 * The relevant members of the **practice team**
 * Possibly the **delivery partner** - who support the practice and work with the suppliers (the level of support available can vary by area)

-## Set up access to the new solution
+## Set up access to the new system

 As part of the Initial Data Production phase, the practice will be given access to the test system.
 The new supplier will setup admin users (about 1-3) and show them how to set up logins for the rest of the practice team.
 The new supplier or delivery partner should provide brief basic training on the new system so that users are able to carry out the Initial Data Production activities.